-In 'Aliens Coming,' YouTubers Chase Their Star
+In 'Aliens Coming,' A Queer, Campy, Sci-fi Satire, YouTubers Chase Their Star

 Absolutely.
 The music is a million times better than I ever thought it would be, and the actors are funny.
 I find myself laughing at lines I've already heard delivered so many times before.

-You’ve worked with three of your lead actors – Maia Scalia, Alice Kors, and Andrew Ricco – in past productions of “Aliens.”
+You’ve worked with three of your lead actors – Maia Scalia, Alice Kors, and Andrew L. Ricci – in past productions of “Aliens.”
 What makes them good actors for your work?

 The show is lucky to have such a talented cast.
 Every one of them is amazing.
 Maia, Alice, and Andrew have been with the production right from the very beginning, so they know the show inside out.
 At this point, they have informed so much of who their characters are.